NATHANDA39/From-Data-Entry-to-CEO-The-AI-Job-Threat-Index/README.md

 Insights and recommendations are provided on the following key areas:

 - **Job Threat Index**: A comprehensive analysis of top job titles, examining the transformative effects of AI on their roles and responsibilities.
-- **Domain Comparisons**: A critical analysis of domains experiencing the most profound impact from AI technologies.
+- **Domain Comparison**: A critical analysis of domains experiencing the most profound impact from AI technologies.
 - **AI Impact**: An assessment of the impact AI has different job titles or roles.
 - **AI Models**: Evaluation of AI models patterns.